 Call the Best Houston Car Accident Lawyer You Can Find

 If you or a loved one were hurt as the result of a distracted driver, you might have compensation for your damages.
 The negligent driver may owe you money for your medical bills, lost wages, pain, and suffering, and more.
-Contact our legal team at Baumgartner Law Firm for a free consultation to discuss the details of your accident.
-Call (281) 587-1111 or click here for an on-line consultation request!
+Contact our car crash attorney team at Baumgartner Law Firm for a free consultation to discuss the details of your accident.
+Call (281) 587-1111 or click here for an online consultation request!